All posts

 What a ChatGPT App Framework Gives You

-Sunpeak maps each of those pain points to a concrete solution:
+sunpeak maps each of those pain points to a concrete solution:

-sunpeak dev
+pnpm dev

-# Simulator running at http://localhost:3000
+# Inspector running at http://localhost:3000

 # MCP server running at http://localhost:8000

 CLI scaffolding.
-Run sunpeak new and get a working project with dependencies installed, configuration set up, and a starter app ready to modify.
+Run npx sunpeak new and get a working project with dependencies installed, configuration set up, and a starter app ready to modify.

 Building With vs. Without a Framework

-Here’s what the developer workflow looks like side by side:
+Here’s the developer workflow side by side:

 Without a framework: